 I remember crying a lot during the first six months, sometimes even fearing simple tasks, like buying a loaf of bread.

-So, my seven-year do-it-yourself Spanish program really did work, and this—in eight simple steps—is how I did it.
+So, my seven-year do-it-yourself Spanish program really did work, and this—in 13 simple steps—is how I did it.

 I found a really simple grammar book and CD for beginners called “Hugo Spanish in 3 Months.”
 It’s full of short explanations and exercises.
 All the answers are in the back of the book, and it was an excellent source for picking up the basics: past, present and future tenses; prepositions; popular phrasal constructs and explanations related to plurals and gender.

 I set aside one hour at the end of every day to go through the exercises.
-Whenever I came across a section that troubled me, I would keep going back to repeat the exercises until the grammar began to sink in.
+Whenever I came across a section that troubled me, I’d keep going back to repeat the exercises until the grammar began to sink in.

 So, I read and read and read and read.

-I would read a chapter, underlining anything I didn’t understand.
-Then, I would look the words up in my paperback dictionary, note down the translations and read the chapter again.
+I’d read a chapter, underlining anything I didn’t understand.
+Then, I’d look the words up in my paperback dictionary, note down the translations and read the chapter again.
 I learned so many new words and phrases, and it thoroughly prepared me for stringing sentences together.